mhe747/dawnboard/gnuradio/README.md

   3. Creating / modifying your own recipes

-Ext link where the original files came from :
+Ext link where the old files came from and designed for Beagleboard 1st version and -xM version :

 	http://trac.geekisp.com/opensdr/browser